choderalab/yank/docs/yamlpages/solvents.rst

      {UserDefinedSolvent}:
        rigid_water: True

-.. todo:: Check if this is True/False or yrs/no

-If True, the water molecules will be fully rigid, regardless of the settings in ``constraints``.
+If True, the water molecules will be fully rigid, regardless of the settings in :ref:`yaml_options_constraints`.

 Nonbonded Methods: All